 Op4.01-1 Animal Care and Use Policy (IACUC)

 Dedication to the humane care of animals used in research and teaching is part of Missouri State University’s commitment to ethical conduct of research.
-Research and teaching programs at Missouri State University may involve a variety of animal subjects; however, due to space limitations and other considerations, the university does not permit invasive research on canines, felines and/or primates.
+Research and teaching programs at Missouri State University may involve a variety of animal subjects; however, due to space limitations and other considerations, the university does not permit invasive research on canines, felines and/or primates other than as described for teaching or implementing AVMA Canine and Feline Preventative Healthcare Guidelines.
 Missouri State University will conduct matters related to animal care and use in compliance with federal and state laws and implementing regulations including, but not limited to, the Animal Welfare Act (AWA), the Public Health Service Policy on Humane Care and Use of Laboratory Animals (PHS Policy), and principles set forth in the Guide for the Care & Use of Laboratory Animals (Guide).
 Missouri State University will also assure that the university’s faculty, staff, and students understand the importance of humane care and use of animals and the university will implement practices to prevent injury and illness related to the care and use of animals.

 The president will appoint an Institutional Animal Care and Use Committee (IACUC) that has the authority to develop and implement standard operating procedures (SOP) to assure humane care and use of animals compliant with this policy and applicable laws.
 The president will also appoint an Institutional Official (IO) to have university system-wide responsibility for oversight of the implementation of this policy.
 The functions of the IACUC mandated by the AWA, PHS Policy, and the Guide include, but are not limited to:

 - Semiannual review of the institutional program for animal care and use;